 Lourdes B. Avilés

-Lourdes Avilés has been a professor of meteorology for two decades, during which she has taught a large number of courses, engaged in various topics of research, written books on atmospheric phenomena, and given a large number of presentations for general and technical audiences.
-She is currently a meteorology and physics professor and department chair, as well as the director of the Computational, Applied, Mathematical, and Physical Sciences (CAMPS) Academic Unit at Plymouth State University.
-She holds Ph.D. and M.S. degrees in Atmospheric Sciences and Physics from the University of Illinois at Urbana-Champaign, and the University of Puerto Rico, Mayagüez Campus, respectively.
-Dr. Avilés is a trustee for the University Corporation for Atmospheric Research (UCAR), and has also served in a variety of UCAR and AMS committees, including the (formerly named) AMS Board on Women and Minorities, the AMS Board on Higher Education, and chairing the AMS History Committee.
+Before becoming Associate Provost at Plymouth State University, Lourdes Avilés was a professor of meteorology for two decades, during which she taught a large number of courses, engaged in various topics of research, and wrote books on atmospheric phenomena.
+She was also department chair and director of the Computational, Applied, Mathematical, and Physical Sciences (CAMPS) Academic Unit at Plymouth State University.
+Dr. Avilés holds Ph.D. and M.S. degrees in Atmospheric Sciences and Physics from the University of Illinois at Urbana-Champaign, and the University of Puerto Rico, Mayagüez Campus, respectively.
+Dr. Avilés is a trustee for the University Corporation for Atmospheric Research (UCAR), currently the Vice Chair of the board, and has served in a variety of UCAR and AMS committees, including the (formerly named) AMS Board on Women and Minorities, the AMS Board on Higher Education, and chairing the AMS History Committee.
 She is also currently an academic ambassador for the AMS Committee on Hispanic and Latinx Advancement (CHALA).
+She was recently chosen as an AMS Fellow.
 Additionally, she is a trustee of “the home of the worst weather,” the Mount Washington Observatory in the White Mountains of New Hampshire.

 July 13, 2023